 Such is the choice that, these days, you can own a statement pair of wellies.

-Retailers have been doing a roaring trade in wellies and all of this has reminded me of Bily Connolly's Welly Boot Song:-
+Retailers did a roaring trade in wellies during the U.Ks last bad winter and all of this has reminded me of Billy Connolly's Welly Boot Song:-

 If it was na for your Wellies where would you be?

 Coz you would have a dose of the flu or even pleurisy,

 If ya did na have your feet in your Wellies.

 Wellies they are wonderful, Wellies they are swell,

 Coz they keep out the watter, and they keep in the smell,